 - for any other purposes that you have consented to.

-NOTE: you have the right to object to the processing of your personal data on the basis of legitimate interests as set out below, under the heading Your rights.
+NOTE: you have the right to object to the processing of your Personal Information on the basis of legitimate interests as set out below, under the heading Your rights.

 Who do we share your personal data with?

-We may share your personal data with members of the City & Guilds Group.
+We may share your personal data with members/entities forming part of the City & Guilds Group.
 You can read more about our group companies at www.cityandguildsgroup.com

 We take all reasonable steps to ensure that our staff protect your personal data and are aware of their information security obligations.
 We limit access to your personal data to those who have a genuine business need to know it.